Baby Nutrition - Mini Meals For Mini People

 The food that you offer your baby, and the ways you offer it, introduce eating patterns that can continue into later life.
 This can affect both their nutritional intake and weight as your child grows older.
 For this reason, it’s important not to think of the foods you offer your baby outside of traditional mealtimes as snacks or treats, but as essential mini meals or ‘in-betweeners’.
-Every bite counts toward good nutrition for your baby so try to provide nutrient-rich food and avoid high-sugar or high-salt ‘snack’ foods.
+Every bite counts towards your baby’s nutrition so try to provide nutrient-rich food and avoid high-sugar or high-salt ‘snack’ foods.

 What should an ideal mini meal include?

-A healthy mini meal consists of nutritious foods in the appropriate texture for your baby.
+A healthy mini meal consists of foods that not only meet the dietary needs for infants, but are in the appropriate texture as well.
 It might include small pieces of foods that they can pick up and put in their mouth themselves.
 A small serving of soft, diced fruits or vegetables, alongside a protein-rich food, such as cheese or yoghurt, is a great combination.
-These mini meals include foods from any of the main food groups to give your baby a range of important nutrients throughout the day:
+These mini meals include foods from any of the main food groups which provide the nutrients needed for infants throughout the day:

 1. Fruits